 What are are the most popular Camino de Santiago starting points?
 Where do most pilgrims start their journey?

-According to statistics released by the Pilgrims Office in Santiago de Compostela for 2012, these are the Top 10 Camino starting points (top 5 are in the French Way).
-These figures only reflect those walking to Santiago AND registered by the Pilgrims Office (meaning they received their Compostela or certificate).
-These statistics don’t take into account the number of pilgrims walking sections of the Camino but not finishing in Santiago or those walking to Santiago but not applying for the Compostela.
+According to statistics released by the Pilgrims Office in Santiago de Compostela for 2016, these are the Top 10 Camino starting points (top 5 are in the French Way).
+These figures only reflect those walking to Santiago and registered by the Pilgrims Office (meaning they received their Compostela or certificate).
+These Camino statistics don’t take into account the number of pilgrims walking sections of the Camino but not finishing in Santiago or those walking to Santiago but not applying for the Compostela.
 However, the figures give us a good indication of the most popular spots to begin your Camino journey:

 1 – Sarria

 71,862 (25.83% of the total) pilgrims started the Camino de Santiago in Sarria in 2016.
 Sarria is just over 100km away from Santiago so it is the minimum distance required to receive the Compostela.
 Pilgrims walk from Sarria to Santiago in 5 days.

 33,720 (12.12%) started over the French border, in Saint Jean Pied de Port, at the foot of the Pyrenees and starting point of the French Way / Camino Francés.
 Pilgrims walk from Saint Jean Pied de Port to Santiago in 34 days.

 17,745 (6.39%) of walkers chose to start the Camino in the seaside city of Porto on the Portuguese Way.
 From Porto it takes pilgrims approximately two weeks to reach Santiago de Compostela.
 Pilgrims walk from Porto to Santiago in 12 days.